| || || |

 He went to the Appalachia Mountain region and mobilized the people there.
 He also traveled to the Latino communities and helped motivate and support their movement for ethnic and economic equality.
 Hampton was the Deputy Chairman of the Black Panther Party’s Illinois Chapter.
 The FBI & Chicago P(ig)D assassinated Fred Hampton at his home while he was sleeping in his bed with his pregnant wife.

 He rolled over on top of her when the government agencies started firing at him to protect her and his unborn child.
 He transformed the image, the number, as well as the types of people that supported the Black Panther Party.
+The threat to the American power structure was imminent.
 Thus, he had to be assassinated… ‘You can kill the Revolutionary, but You Can’t Kill the Revolution’…

 On August 30th, in 1969, the Woodstock Music Festival ended two weeks prior.
 However, the Second Annual Isle of Wight Festival was just starting.
 The event lasted two days and had over one hundred and fifty thousand attendees.
 Performers included: Richie Havens, The Who, Fat Mattress, Blodwyn Pig, Bonzo Dog Dooh Dah Band, The Moody Blues, Family,